1773 English cricket season: Surrey v Middlesex

 Surrey met Middlesex at Kennington Common on 13 July.
 No scorecard has been found.
 The stakes were 100 guineas a side and Middlesex won by 6 runs having a match total of 179 to Surrey's 173.

 Other events

-On 30 July, there was a match at Bourne Paddock between the Bourne and Chatham clubs for which a grandstand was erected.
+On 30 July, there was a match at Bishopsbourne Paddock between Bourne and Chatham for which a grandstand was erected.
 It was rained off not long after it began; Bourne had scored 56/8 in their first innings.
-The Bourne team included Joseph Miller, Will Palmer, James Fuggles, Richard Simmons and one of the Mays, as well as the team's patron Sir Horatio Mann himself.
+The Bourne team included Joseph Miller, Will Palmer, James Fuggles, Richard Simmons and one of the May brothers, as well as the team's patron Sir Horatio Mann himself.
 The Chatham team included Robert Clifford and George Louch.
-In the report of an earlier Chatham match, Louch was "admired for his activity in the field".
-He had a reputation as one of the best fielders in England.
+In the report of an earlier Chatham match, Louch was 'admired for his activity in the field'; he had a reputation as one of the best fielders in England.

 Also on 30 July, there was a match at Broadhalfpenny Down between Hambledon Town and Hampshire, which was played for 20 guineas a side.
-It is included in the ACS list but perhaps for historical interest only.
+It is included in the ACS list, but perhaps for historical interest only.